IngotGG/iron/docs/connecting.md

 > [!NOTE]
 > Iron by default attempts to support every database management system (DBMS) that has a JDBC driver
 > available.
-While we unit test against SQLite and use Iron in a production environment with Postgres,
+While we unit test against SQLite, Postgres, and H2, it is possible that some issues may
-> it is possible that some issues may arise, please open a GitHub issue if you encounter any problems.
+> arise, please open a GitHub issue if you encounter any problems.

 ## Connecting to a Database